 We use a wide variety of materials that require a wide variety of chemicals – which could be found in the finished products.
 For this reason, us use different tests for different materials.

 Textiles and textile goods made from natural fibers

 Textiles and textile goods made from synthetic fibers

 Textiles and textile goods with prints /coatings

-Synthetics (PU, PVC, rubber, TPU, TPR, EVA, etc.)
+Plastics (PU, PVC, rubber, TPU, TPR, EVA etc.)

 When there are discrepancies, we evaluate them in accordance with VAUDE’s own very strict limits or the legal limits of the sale country.
 Necessary measures are taken.
 In the worst-case scenario, we destroy the merchandise.

-We rely on partnership-based, active relationships with our producers to tackle problems at the source.
+We rely on partnership-based, active relationships with our producers to tackle problems at their source.
 We want to make sure – right from the beginning of production – that products meet our requirements.
 When we examine finished merchandise at the end of production, we have only limited or no ability to react.